 - Magali Veyrat: The lead furniture in the wooden navy (XVI-XIXth century).
 The case of the French littoral, Thesis of archeology of the University of Nantes (Tutor).

-For any documentary research request, please send your request:
+For any request for documentary research, please address your request:

 by email email@example.com